Breadmakers: How to buy the best breadmaker

 Overall, using a Best Buy breadmaker means you’ll get a good quality loaf of bread.

-There some excellent breadmakers for around £70, although you can spend more than £100 for a stylish breadmaker packed full of programs and features.
+There some excellent breadmakers for less than £70, although you can spend more than £100 for a stylish breadmaker packed full of programs and features.

 Find out how different brands compare, and whether the cheaper models can make a decent loaf, in our breadmaker reviews; choose one to suit your budget and compare prices to find the best deal.